robertdebock/ansible-role-release/tools/README.md

 - Release: A list of packages found on "instance".
 - LNXS: Linux boxes where packages are matched to "Release".

-# Setup
+# Defining a release
+1. List all roles and tasks that define your release in snapshot.yml.
+2. Add all required roles to requirements.yml.
-Run `ansible-galaxy install -r requirements.yml` to download all required roles.
+3. Run `ansible-galaxy install -r requirements.yml` to download all required roles.

 # Releasing
 When you want to create a release: